 8. Analyse your most successful posts and make use of the findings

 In addition to the content itself, the structure of your posts also plays a role.
-Interaction levels are higher with photos and images which are set against bright backgrounds, whereas content with dark backgrounds does not work as well, for instance.
+Interaction levels are higher with photos and images set against bright backgrounds, while content with dark backgrounds does not work as well.
 The same applies to images and photos with low saturation.

-Instagram users love high-quality images and photos which are colourful and unique.
-However, make sure that your content doesn’t appear unnatural, especially when editing your images with Instagram’s built-in applications (e.g. filters), as that is not as well received.
-The colours themselves are also significant: cool colours such as blue are clearly preferred and you should take this fact into consideration when choosing your content.
+Instagram users love high-quality images and photos that are colorful and unique.
+The colors themselves are also significant: cool colors such as blue are clearly preferred and you should take this fact into consideration when choosing your content.

-10. Make sure yours is a top quality profile...with all the frills!
+10. Make sure yours is a top quality profile